-Cekodok Pisang is one of the many different types of kuihs in Malaysia.
+Cekodok pisang is one of the many types of kuih in Malaysia.
 It is made using overripe bananas for its natural sweetness.
-One can have it for breakfast or as a tea time snack as it goes well with a cup of tea or coffee.
+Usually eaten during breakfast or as a tea time snack, it goes well with a cup of tea or coffee.

-As you attempt this recipe, you would realise that it is difficult to mould the dough as it is rather soft and gooey.
+While attempting the recipe, you will realized that it is difficult to mould the dough as it is rather soft and gooey.
 My tip would be as mentioned in the video.
-Therein I’m using two metal spoons.
-The spoon which is used to shape the banana balls has to be dipped in hot oil.
-Besides that, you need to allow the dough to sink and cook for about 5 seconds to create a crust.
-Use the spoon which was dipped in oil to lightly remove the dough from sticking to the pot.
+Therein, I used two metal spoons.
+The spoon which is used to shape the banana balls has to be dipped into the hot oil.
+Besides that, you need to allow the dough to sink and cook for about 5 seconds to create a crust first.
+Then, use the spoon which was dipped into the oil to gently remove the dough from sticking to the pot.

-First, the oil needs to be heated up over medium heat.
-Allow oil to heat evenly by cooking oil for ca. 4 minutes.
-You may drop some batter into the oil to test the readiness to fry.
-If the batter fries immediately once it touches the oil, then it is ready!
-If oil is not hot enough to fry, it will turn out to be soggy.
-On the other hand, overheated oil will cook the outer layer of banana balls too quickly, leaving behind the rest of the dough.
+First, the oil needs to be heated over medium heat.
+Allow the heat to spread evenly by heating the oil for ca. 4 minutes.
+You may drop some batter into the oil to test the temperature.
+If the batter cooks immediately once it touches the oil, then it is ready.
+If the oil is not hot enough, the banana balls will turn soggy.
+On the other hand, overheated oil will cook the outer layer of the banana balls too quickly leaving the inside of the dough uncooked.

 The other important tip is to add sugar into the batter shortly before frying.
-This is to make the batter crispy as it fries.
+This is to ensure the crispiness of the the batter.

 Yes.
-Baking soda is added to make the dough fluffier.
+Baking soda is added to make the dough fluffy.
 It helps the batter to rise as it cooks.

-Cekodok pisang is meant to be eaten as it is.
-If you like, sprinkle some powdered sugar or eat them with so vanilla or coconut ice cream.
+Cekodok pisang is meant to be eaten as they are with a cup of your favourite beverage.
+If you are more adventurous, sprinkle some powdered sugar or have them together with some vanilla or coconut ice cream.

 Fried Banana Balls is also known as: Cekodok PisangKuih KodokJemput-jemput PisangCucur Pisang